braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/line_setup.md

 {: start="2"}
 2. **Event updates:** These can be used to update a user's subscription status.
 When Braze receives user event updates for the integrated LINE channel and the event is a follow, the user profile will have a subscription group status of “Subscribed”.
 If the event is an unfollow, the user profile will have a subscription group status of “Unsubscribed”.<br><br>- All Braze user profiles with a matching `native_line_id` will be automatically updated. <br>- If no matching user profile exists for an event, Braze will [create an anonymous user](https://www.braze.com/docs/line/user_management/).

-### Setting up users
+## Recommended order of integration steps

 Follow these steps to set up consistent user updates, bring over existing users' LINE IDs, and sync them all to LINE’s subscription states:

 1. [Import or update existing known users](#step-1-import-or-update-existing-line-users)
 2. [Integrate the LINE channel](#step-2-integrate-line-channel)